Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

   `k` should not be revealed unnecessarily since it encodes private key material.

+## KEM Ciphertext Integrity {#security-kem-integrity}

+{{arkg-params}} requires that the `KEM` scheme guarantees ciphertext integrity, meaning that a valid KEM ciphertext can be created only with knowledge of the KEM public key.
+This is not a security requirement; failure to satisfy this property does not weaken either of the security properties discussed in {{security-properties}}.
+It may however degrade the correctness of the ARKG instance, as explained in {{design-rationale-mac}}, potentially causing protocol failures that may be difficult to troubleshoot or for end-users to understand.

 # Privacy Considerations {#Privacy}

 ## Public Seed Secrecy {#privacy-pub-seed-secrecy}